marmelab/react-admin/docs/List.md

 );
 ```

-You can also pass React elements as children, to build a custom layout.
-Check [Building a custom List Layout](./ListTutorial.md#building-a-custom-layout) for more details.
+You can also pass React elements as children, to build a custom iterator.
+Check [Building a custom List Iterator](./ListTutorial.md#building-a-custom-iterator) for more details.

 ## `component`